 Coming to the part, the best overall boots for your thinner feet are on the market.
 However, the majority of snowboard boots are for either standard or wider feet.
 But we have tried to put our best effort into finding the best budget boots.

-Here is the list of the best snowboard for narrow feet.
+Here is the list of the best snowboards for narrow feet.

 1. Salomon F22 Snowboard Boots